In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Heat the oven to 400°F.

 On a sheet pan, place the flatbreads side by side and brush the tops lightly with oil.
 Bake until starting to crisp, 5 to 6 minutes.
-Remove from the oven; keep the oven set at 400°F. Meanwhile, start preparing the cucumber-onion mixture.
+Transfer to a cutting board.
+Meanwhile, start preparing the cucumber-onion mixture.

 Make the cucumber-onion mixture

 - Peel the cucumber, if desired; cut the cucumber into enough ¼-inch pieces to measure 1½ cups [3 cups].

 - Peel and coarsely chop enough onion to measure ¾ cup [1½ cups].
 Set aside ½ cup [1 cup] onion for the black-eyed peas.

 In a medium bowl, stir together the cucumber, ¼ cup [½ cup] onion, and 1 to 2 teaspoons oil; season to taste with salt and pepper.

 Prep and cook the black-eyed peas